PanamaOfficial Name: Republic of Panama

 Entry, Exit & Visa Requirements

-The Servicio Nacional de Migracion is currently enforcing an entry permit fee of USD$110 for sea travelers piloting their own boats or yachts and arriving as tourists.
+- Entry by Sea-The Servicio Nacional de Migracion is currently enforcing an entry permit fee of $110 for sea travelers piloting their own boats and arriving as tourists.
 This fee permits entry into Panama for a period of three months, which can be extended for up to two years through an approved application with the immigration authorities in Panama.
 U.S. citizens navigating private craft through the Canal should contact the Panama Canal Authority at (011) 507-272-4570 or consult the Panama Canal Authority web site to make an appointment.

 Safety and Security